 Since electronic records management is essentially a management issue and not an IT issue the records manager should ensure that records generated and stored in electronic systems are managed in terms of the requirements set out in Managing electronic records in governmental bodies: Policy, principles and requirements.
-Records managers must have a basic understanding of the concepts of database management, file/document tracking, imaging and scanning, electronic document management, workflow and electronic records management to enable them to control records created in an electronic environment properly.
-The management of electronic records should not be left solely to the IT manager because IT management and the management of records existing in IT systems are different disciplines.
-Technology is only a tool used to automate the creation, processing and management of records.
+Records management, file/document tracking, imaging and scanning, electronic document management, workflow and electronic records management to enable them to control records created in an electronic environment properly.
+The management of electronic records should not be left solely to the IT manager because IT management and the management of automate the creation, processing and management of records.
 The IT manager is involved with the technical management of the IT systems.
 Records managers and IT managers should work together to ensure that records generated, stored and processed in electronic systems are managed properly.